U.S. Route 66 in Arizona: Seligman to Williams

 At the spot where the I-40 Business Loop turns south to become SR 89, there used to be an intersection where US 66 met at a junction with US 89.
-US 89 shared a wrong-way concurrency with US 66 between Ash Fork and Flagstaff.
+US 89 was concurrent with US 66 between Ash Fork and Flagstaff.
 Both US 66 and northbound US 89 continued straight east from this intersection on to a highway alignment which no longer exists.
 The former highway straddled the north side of I-40, at times, often joining and leaving the present westbound lanes of the Interstate.
 East of Ash Fork, the route left the high desert terrain and entered a mountainous area, covered with Ponderosa pine forests.
 US 66/US 89 left I-40 around exit 149, heading northeast along an abandoned section of highway through the Monte Carlo truck stop.
 Approximately 1 mi from the Interstate, the highway turned straight east for 3.1 mi, then wound southeast for 1 mi, crossing over the Interstate.
 The old highway made a broad curve less than 1 mi southeast of I-40, then curved northeast, merging back into the route of I-40.
 Today, part of this section of former US 66/US 89 is listed on the National Register of Historic Places (NRHP) as Abandoned Route 66, Ash Fork Hill.

 Both US 66 and US 89 split from I-40 again at Bill Williams Loop Road near McClelland Lake.
 The highway took the loop road for 2.9 mi south of the Interstate before merging back into the route of I-40.
 At exit 161, US 66/US 89 curved northeast from I-40, then headed east on Historic Route 66 into downtown Williams.
 Parts of downtown Williams surrounding former US 66/US 89, including the roadway itself, are listed on the NRHP.
 The Williams Historic Business District and Urban Route 66, Williams, were added to the NRHP in 1984 and 1989, respectively.
 East of town, US 66/US 89 met the Santa Fe Railway at an underpass, then curved southeast onto an abandoned road, which tied into Mountain Man Trail in front of the Bearizona Wildlife Park.
 This was also the spot where US 66/US 89 intersected with the western terminus of SR 64, which headed north towards Valle and the Grand Canyon, while US 66 and US 89 continued east towards Flagstaff.